paysera/fork-eymengunay-passbook-bundle/README.md

 **Note**: See php-passbook documentation for more information on obtaining your p12 and wwdr certificates.

 ## Prerequisites
-This version of the bundle requires Symfony 2.1+
+This version of the bundle requires Symfony 2.1+ or 3.0 or 4.0

 ## Installation